skyzyx/terraform-aws-github-runner/README.md

 1. Another thing to remember is that Terraform will _automatically load_ any variables from `*.auto.tfvars` files.
 This means that you can write a little code to lookup networking values from AWS and save them as a standalone file (e.g., `networking.auto.tfvars`).
 This is also a good tip for keeping _secrets_ out of your Git repository.
 Put your secrets in a file that is `.gitignore`’d, and shared from a central place that the appropriate people have access to.

-In this example, I'm using a file structure which looks something like this:
+In this example, we are using a file structure which looks something like this:

 ```plain
 .